integritysoft/integrity-website/public/downloads/IMPORTANT_README.txt

 ==== TECHNICAL DETAILS ====

-Integrity Assistant creates a Python virtual environment in the installation folder to ensure it doesn't interfere with other Python applications on your system.
-The installation process installs these packages:
+The improved installation process now:

+1. Creates a dedicated installation directory at %USERPROFILE%\IntegrityAssistant
+2. Sets up a virtual environment within that directory
+3. Detects your Python version and installs appropriate package versions:
    - requests: For API communication
    - customtkinter: For the modern user interface
-- numpy: For numerical operations
+   - numpy: Version selected based on Python version compatibility
-- opencv-python: For image processing
+   - opencv-python: Version selected based on Python version
-- easyocr: For optical character recognition

-All dependencies use specific versions to ensure compatibility.
-The installation process has been improved to handle errors gracefully and provide clear feedback when issues occur.

-If you're a developer and want to modify the installation process, you can edit run_integrity.bat to customize it for your needs.
+   - easyocr: With fallback installation methods if needed

+4. Creates two helper scripts:
+   - run.bat: Starts the application using the virtual environment
+   - setup.bat: Full installation script with enhanced error handling

+5. Creates a desktop shortcut for easy future access

+This architecture ensures maximum compatibility across different Python versions and provides a clean, isolated environment for the application to run in.

 ==== CLEANUP SCRIPT ====